SouailJ/rml-tutorial/README.md

 @base <http://example.com/ns#>.
 ```

 The namespace `geo` is used for GeoSPARQL.
-The names spaces `rr`, 'rml', `rdfs`, and `xsd` refer to the namespaces for R2RML, RML, RDFS, and XSD respectively.
+The names spaces `rr`, `rml`, `rdfs`, and `xsd` refer to the namespaces for R2RML, RML, RDFS, and XSD respectively.
 We will use `geo2` for publishing the longitude and latitude in another vocabulary (next to GeoSPARQL).
 We furthermore assume the existence of an ontology prefixed with `fcc` for some concepts and relations.
 In addition, `ql` refers to a vocabulary linked to queries for the semantic web.

 # 2 A Triples Map for Weather Stations